 It is easy to position our product, service, solution or company as the hero of the story we tell.
 But who cares, really?
 Customers buy our product and recruits want to join our company because we can clearly tell them how it’s going to transform them.
 They are the hero of the journey.
 We should always leave enough room and take enough time in our conversations, to ground our strategy around who we serve first.

 We obsess over telling why our product is better and different than our competitor’s, not why it represents a change in how customers do certain things and why that change must happen.
 We are not showing enough the alternative to the way the customer wants a specific job to be done.
 We are assuming that the existing way to do things is right and that all we need is something that does it better, not differently.
 Without a clear change in perspective, we can’t differentiate.
-We should strive to think of transformation instead of optimization.
+We should thrive to think of transformation instead of optimization.

 We don’t add enough drama to show what is at stakes if the customer doesn’t accept change.
 This tendency is driven by our fear of the negative.
-If we want people to act, we have to be transparent and realistic in showing them not only the opportunity but also the risk that they are facing if they don’t change.
+If we want people to act, we have to be transparent and realist in showing them not only the opportunity but also the risk that they are facing if they don’t change.
 We need to dig the hole before we can fill the gap with a plan.
 That’s messy and that’s OK.
 Otherwise, our narrative doesn’t create enough urgency.
 Instead, inertia wins.

 Because we’ve built the product and the business, we are passionate about it and we lack emotional distance with it.
 We want to say too much in fear of being rejected.
 We are trying too hard to be credible.
 This is a trap.
 We seem to be urged to say everything, instead of curating the strongest ideas.
 This creates confusion and makes it unclear why people should choose us.
 Instead, we should only keep what’s strictly necessary.
 Perfection occurs when there is nothing else to take away.

 It’s easy to fall into the trap of repeating the same perspective as everyone else on the market.
 Common wisdom appears to be a safe bet.
 Being an anomaly is scary.
-However, what stands out and comes across as a bit crazy is always interesting and gets noticed.
+However, what stands and comes across as a bit crazy is always interesting and gets noticed.
 Ideas that are familiar are unlikely to garner much attention.
 We should invest in developing a different way of viewing things, one that renews our understanding of the world.

 Rigorous repetition of the same exact words is more important than we think.
 It builds credibility, it helps us gauge what resonates with people, and helps them move through change.
 By not repeating ourselves enough, we let our message get too fuzzy.
-If we let too many versions of our strategic narrative exist, we lose our unique position in peoples’ minds.
+If we let too many versions of our strategic narrative exist, we lose our unique position in people’s mind.
 We should commit to our own narrative and make sure everybody else in the organization does.